 Update replacement information

-This update replaces the following previously released updates:
+This update replaces previously released update KB 4481489.

 The English (United States) version of this software update installs files that have the attributes that are listed in the following tables.
 The dates and the times for these files are listed in Coordinated Universal Time (UTC).
 The dates and the times for these files on your local computer are displayed in your local time together with your current daylight saving time (DST) bias.
 Additionally, the dates and the times may change when you perform certain operations on the files.